cblanc/matrix/README.md

 //  1, 1,
 // ]

-const m = new GenericMatrix(2,3); // In case a generic solution is required
+const M = new GenericMatrix(2,3); // In case a generic solution is required

 // [
 // 	undefined, undefined, undefined,